Ham and Cheese Sliders are the best solution for an easy dinner. These make the perfect party food, and will win over any crowd.

 How to Make Ham and Cheese Sliders

-Top with the top of the rolls.
+3. Add the top half of the rolls.

 I think that the flavors in this sauce work great with ham and Swiss cheese, but you could definitely use other meats and cheeses as well.